Channel & Station Creator.

-Updated April 25/12 by ZoomerMedia Limited.
+Updated June/14 by ZoomerMedia Limited.
 Not to be altered without permission.

 ZoomerMedia Limited (TSXV:ZUM) is a publicly traded diversified media company uniquely devoted to the needs and interests of Canada’s 14.5 million 45plus, aka “Zoomers” (derived from “Boomers With Zip!”).

 Tel 416 619 5517 Fax 416 619 5512 email@example.com